Merzasphor/MWSE/docs/source/lua/api/tes3/createObject.rst

 tes3.createObject
 ====================================================================================================

 Create an object and returns it.
 The created object will be part of the saved game.
-Supported object types are those that have their own create function such as tes3activator for example.
+Supported object types are those that have their own create function, such as tes3activator for example.

 Returns
 ----------------------------------------------------------------------------------------------------